abuBakarSiddiqurRahman/Data/R_Scripts.md

 **_the number of therapists, specialists, and other people working for each program_**

 ![the number of therapists, specialists, and other people working for each program](https://github.com/121107/Data/blob/master/Images/13.PNG)

+# Employment by programs offered by different schools
+In this analysis, we showed how the employment distributed for different programs (Mental Health, Substance Use and Gambling) in different facilities (specifically schools).

 <table>
   <tr>